ijakab/luka/README.md

 ## What's in a box?
 - Cleaned up AdonisJS installation for API usage only
-- Throttle request logic to prevent bot spam on public routes
+- Throttle request logic to prevent bot spam on public routes (returns status 429)
 - Basic User model with separate Account model
 - Account model has support for Google+, Facebook and LinkedIn social login
 - Logic to connect social accounts together with standard